 My dear mother-in-law, a former RN, used to tout the virtues of gelatin as a decent source of protein, especially for growing children.
 She went to nursing school in the 1950’s so maybe more horse hooves were used to make gelatin back then?
 I had my doubts, so I thought I better check it out!

 So yes, Jello is a source of amino acids, the building blocks of protein, but it does not contain a complete protein.
 I learned something today.
 Jello is not vegan.
 Jello contains an incomplete source of protein.
+Plus, Jello was never made from horse hooves.
 There.you.go.

 Tips for Making this Layered Jello Rainbow Salad